tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/distributions/matrix_diag_transform.md

 # This is a fully trainable multivariate normal!
 dist = tfd.MultivariateNormalTriL(mu, chol)

 # Standard log loss.
-Minimizing this will "train" mu and chol, and then dist
+Minimizing this will 'train' mu and chol, and then dist
 # will be a distribution predicting labels as multivariate Gaussians.
 loss = -1 * tf.reduce_mean(dist.log_prob(labels))
 ```